ystndr/ibm-capstone/README.md

-# Coursera_Capstone
+# Coursera

-Contains final assignment(s) for Coursera IBM Certification Capstone.
+Contains few assignments done in Coursera.
+Will be occasionally updated.